ChameleonBot/Bot/README.md

 * The Web and Real time messaging APIs can do _a lot_ -
 I have built support for the core/most common features but they are incomplete.
 I will add more over time until they are complete.
-* Once the project reaches a v1 release the individual frameworks will be broken out.
-They all live here for now for ease of development, however, separation should be considered when contributing.

 <br />